Particular/docs.particular.net/servicecontrol/upgrades/4to5/index.md

       ```
     * The old database will have the same path as the curent `DBPath` but with a suffix `_UpgradeBackup`.
 For example, if the `DBPath` was `D:\ServiceControl\DB`, the previous database directory will be located at `D:\ServiceControl\DB_UpgradeBackup`.
 This database directory can be deleted to save disk space once confident that the upgrade process has been a success.

-## Force upgrading RavenDB 3.5 audit instances
+## Force upgrading

-In ServiceControl 5, it is also possible to perform a force upgrade on an Audit instance that still uses RavenDB 3.5 persistence, which will discard all the data in the current database and start with a fresh RavenDB 5 database.
+In ServiceControl 5, it is also possible to perform a force upgrade on instances that still uses RavenDB 3.5 persistence, which will discard all the data in the current database and start with a fresh RavenDB 5 database.
 This is sometimes preferable on non-production and developer systems where the audit data has little value, or in situations where the [audit retention period](/servicecontrol/audit-instances/creating-config-file.md#data-retention-servicecontrol-auditauditretentionperiod) is low and a decision is made that the value of the temporally-limited audit data is not worth the complexity of following the [zero-downtime upgrades](../zero-downtime.md) procedure.

+Force upgrading instance does not require upgrading version 4 instances to 4.33.0.

+### Using ServiceControl Management

-In these cases, the audit instance can be force-upgraded in ServiceControl Management:
+In these cases, the error or audit instance can be force-upgraded in ServiceControl Management:

 1. Click the wrench icon <kbd> :wrench: </kbd> to access the **Advanced Options** screen for the instance.
 2. Under **Force Upgrade to Version 5**, click the **Upgrade Instance** button and follow the prompts.

+### Using Powershell

 To force upgrade an Audit instance in PowerShell: